xixilele1990/swap-meet/README.md

 # Swap Meet

-## Learning Goals
+## Skills Assessed

-- we can make classes
+- Following directions and reading comprehension
-- can make classes have instance methods and attributes
+- Reading tests
-- an instance of a class can "use"/reference an instance of another class/same class
+- Creating classes
-- an attribute can be an array of instances
+  - Classes have attributes and instance methods
-  - we can do interesting things with this array of instances
+- Importing modules
-- a class can override something from Object, because every class inherits from Object
+- Working with attributes that are lists of instances
-- we can implement inheritance and use it
+- Implementing instance methods that interact with other instances and objects
-  - we can observe that ducktyping works!!
+- Implementing inheritance
-  - we can override things from that super class
+- Overriding methods from superclasses and Object

 ## Goal